 With further iterations, MIS Fiber will be able to produce large, commercially viable amounts of ZBLAN for terrestrial customers.
 ZBLAN produced in orbit creates a new product offering in the optical fiber industry.
 This space-Earth value chain built on the demand for the high-quality product is a critical component of the LEO economy.

 Expanding on a Legacy of In-Space Manufacturing

-On October 2, the MIS Ceramic Manufacturing Module (CMM) launched to the ISS.
+On October 2, the Ceramic Manufacturing Module (CMM) launched to the ISS.
 Once onboard, the facility successfully printed the first ceramic parts ever to be printed on-orbit.
 Manufacturing ceramic material off-Earth improves the quality of the material, which, in turn, addresses performance challenges that are commonly found in terrestrially printed ceramics.
 Manufacturing in microgravity can create temperature-resistant ceramic parts that overcome porosity and nonuniformity defects that occur in terrestrial manufacturing.

 The Superalloy Casting Facility (TSCM) will leverage on-orbit manufacturing processes to cast superalloy materials with improved properties, such as improved heat and stress resistance, over terrestrially manufactured metal components.
-TSCM will launch in April 2021.
+TSCM will launch in late 2021.